reenor/VIBE/README.md

 - Miniconda: https://docs.anaconda.com/miniconda/

 ### 0Bis.
 CUDA-powered GPU
-Frist, update the latest GPU driver: https://www.nvidia.com/Download/index.aspx?lang=en-us
+Frist, update the latest GPU driver: https://www.nvidia.com/Download/index.aspx?lang=en-us and restart the system for the changes to take effect.

-Then,
+Then, get the CUDA Compute Capability of your GPU on [CUDA Wikipedia page](https://en.wikipedia.org/wiki/CUDA#GPUs_supported),

 ### 1. Virtual Environment for Python